 Don’t share or borrow medication.
 Prescription medications are meant for you and you alone.
 Giving them to someone they are not meant for can be a serious safety concern.
 Not only is it dangerous, but also illegal.
-If you believe you are in need of prescription medication, schedule an appointment with a provider for evaluation.
+If you believe you are in need of prescription medication, schedule an appointment with a doctor to talk about your health concerns.

 Safely dispose of any medications you are no longer taking.
 Having old medications in the household can put people at risk for taking something that is expired or not meant for them.
 See our section on safe disposal for instructions on how to safely dispose of old or unused medication.

 Avoid storing any medications in the bathroom.
 Steam from showers can moisten tablets and render them unusable.
 Make sure you store your medications in a cool, dry area and read the label to educate yourself on any special storage requirements.